 INCREASE EFFICIENCY TO SAVE COST AND EFFORT

 Automate the identification and replacement of PII in the workflow.
-Share, utilize and monetize data more easily by using a teachable, configurable AI system for anonymization.
+Share, utilize and monetize data more easily by using a teachable, configurable AI system for Data Masking.

 - Maintain privacy protocols for sharing, storing or monetizing data.